Fast and accurate computation of classical Gaussian quadratures: Gauss--Jacobi quadrature

 where dots mean derivative with respect to $\theta$.
 In this variable, the weights can be written

 where $x_i=\cos\theta_i$ are the nodes and the constant $M_{n,\alpha,\beta}$ is the same as in Table \ref{table1}.

 The values $|\dot{Y}(\theta_i)|$ have a small variation as a function of $i$.
-This is a consequence of the fact that the coefficient of the ODE is nearly constant as $n\rightarrow +\infty$ in any compact subinterval of $(-1,1)$.
+This is a consequence of the fact that the coefficient of the ODE (\ref{EDOt}) is nearly constant as $n\rightarrow +\infty$ in any compact subinterval of $(-1,1)$ (and therefore the solutions are close to trigonometric functions in a first approximation).
 This is consistent with the known asymptotic approximations as $n\rightarrow +\infty$ (see for instance \cite{Opsomer:2023:HOA}, Eq.
 (A.8)):

 where

 and $x_i$ inside any fixed compact subinterval $[a,b]$ of $(-1,1)$.